iodigital-com/io-technology/data/blog/ng-mocks.md

 ---
 title: 'Speedup unit-tests development in Angular with NG-Mocks and CodiumAI'
 date: '2023-09-18'
-tags: ['frontend', 'angular', 'unit-tests', 'ng-mocks']
+tags: ['frontend', 'angular', 'unit-tests', 'ng-mocks', 'codiumai']
 summary: There are multiple ways to speedup unit-tests development in Angular.
-Let me show you couple of ways how to make that happen.
+Let me show you couple of them.
 authors: ['alexey-ses']
 theme: 'blue'
 ---

 ## Why it takes so much time to create unit-tests?

-Unit-tests creation takes time.
+Unit-tests are important part of any application.
+But development of robust unit-tests takes time.
 One of the things that takes a lot of that time is mocking all the dependencies.
-Angular CLI doesn't help you a lot, because it only generates initial `.spec` file with TestBed configuration for each entity.
+Angular CLI doesn't help you a lot, because it only generates initial `.spec` file with default TestBed configuration.
 So how can you speedup unit-tests development in Angular?

 ## Mock the dependencies with NG-Mocks library

 [NG-Mocks](https://ng-mocks.sudo.eu/) is testing library which helps to mock all the dependencies.
-It has plenty of helper functions to speedup unit-tests development.
+It has plenty of helper functions.
 Let's dive deep into some of those functions.

 ### Speedup TestBed module configuration with ngMocks.guts